Due Diligence Process in Mergers and Acquisitions

 What should a due diligence report contain?

 A due diligence report should cover particular concerns raised by either seller or buyer.
 In addition, typical areas of risk and liability in the relevant industry should be highlighted.
-The budget and role of other non-legal advisors should also be elaborated upon if relevant.
+The budget and role of other non-legal advisers should also be elaborated upon if relevant.

 General issues that can be raised in a due diligence include employment, shareholders’ and joint venture agreements, litigation, licenses and permits, land and buildings, finance issues, corporate secretarial matters and the impact of material contracts like leases and supply agreements.